skops-dev/skops/docs/model_card.rst

-This library allows you to automatically create model cards for your models, which are a short documentation explaining what the model does, how it's trained, and its limitations. `Hugging Face Hub <https://huggingface.co/>`__ expects a ``README.me`` file containing a certain set of metadata at the beginning of it, following with the content of the model card in markdown format.
+This library allows you to automatically create model cards for your models, which are a short documentation explaining what the model does, how it's trained, and its limitations. `Hugging Face Hub <https://huggingface.co/>`__ expects a ``README.md`` file containing a certain set of metadata at the beginning of it, following with the content of the model card in markdown format.
 The metadata section is used to make models searchable on the Hub, and get the inference API and the widgets on the website working.